Your Stories, Your Museum - funded by Arts Council England

 Through the YSYM project we were able to establish a new volunteering programme that, since it began in June 2017, has attracted many people living in and around Guildford.

 Our partnership work in developing the programme with Volunteering Action South West Surrey and University of Surrey Student Union, has enabled us to gather a diverse workforce that supports different aspects of work within the organisation, such as: activity support, stewarding galleries, co-developing social media content and helping with events.

 Find out about volunteering opportunities on our Join our volunteering programme page.

 We displayed and evaluated two themes during the YSYM project period on the Discovery Table (a medieval urinal and World War One) that 217 people engaged with.
 This part of the project allowed staff to work with digital technologies and incorporate audio recording into the display.

 The Discovery Table is now being used for different community projects and displays.
 Next time you visit, try it out and let us know how you prefer to receive information about the objects on display.
 Our visitors' responses will help us select the ways in which information is presented in the museum's future displays.

 The Discovery Table can be found in the Discovery Lounge at the museum.
 This room has not been open to the public before now, so it is worth a visit!

 Background page image: Guildford High Street in the snow, December 1962. © Photograph taken by Thomas A Wilkie FRPS AIBP

-Since the start of Your Stories, Your Museum project, in April 2017, Guildford Museum has established links and relationships with the following organisations and individuals.
+Since the Your Stories, Your Museum project started in April 2017, Guildford Museum has established links and relationships with the following organisations and individuals.

-We would like to thank you all for your continued enthusiasm and contributions to this project so far.
+We would like to thank you for your enthusiasm and contributions to this project.